bergesinstitute/graf-method/book-4-unit-2.md

 Podemos decir *yo compro una manzana* (I buy an apple) o *yo tengo una manzana* (I have an apple).
 La manzana recibe la acción del verbo.
 Los objetos directos pueden ser cosas o personas.

-We can say *yo compro una manzana* (I buy an apple) or *yo tengo una manzana* (I have an apple).
+💂 We can say *yo compro una manzana* (I buy an apple) or *yo tengo una manzana* (I have an apple).
 The apple receives the action of the verb.
 Direct objects can be things or people.

 Aquí tenemos algunos verbos que normalmente van con un objeto directo de cosa —aunque algunos pueden funcionar bien sin objeto o tener, además, objeto indirecto (ver siguiente página)—.

-Here we have some verbs that normally go with a direct object of "thing" type - although some can work well without an object or have, in addition, an indirect object (see next page).
+💂 Here we have some verbs that usually go with a direct object of "thing" type - although some can work well without an object or have, in addition, an indirect object (see next page).

     Beber - to drink